5- Step by step guide to Transpose of a Matrix:(definitions-solved problems)

 We will add -(3B)T to 2*A)T. The final matrix will be a matrix of dimension(3×2) as follows:(12 7&-29 -5 &-13 39).
 Please refer to the next slide image for more details.

-In part c), it is required to find the transpose of a matrix (A+B)T. We will add matrix A to matrix B. The next step is to estimate the transpose of both matrices A&B. We will get the value of (A)T + (B)T as ( 1 6& 3 5& 6 -3) of dimension (3×2).
+In part c), finding the transpose of a matrix (A+B)T is required.
+We will add matrix A to matrix B. The next step is to estimate the transpose of both matrices A&B. We will get the value of (A)T + (B)T as ( 1 6& 3 5& 6 -3) of dimension (3×2).

-Part d is similar to part c.
+As the slide image shows, the estimated matrix will be equal to (A+B)T. Part d is similar to part c.

-In part e), it is required to find the transpose of the product of the two matrices A&b as (A*B)T.
+In part e), it is required to find the transpose of the product of the two matrices A&B as (A*B)T.

 Since matrix A is of dimension (2×3), while matrix b is of dimension (2×3), these two matrices can not be multiplied since the number of columns of matrix B exceeds the number of rows in Matrix A.